Agoric/documentation/main/guides/zoe/contract-requirements.md

 # Contract Requirements

 <Zoe-Version/>

 When writing a smart contract to run on Zoe, you need to know the proper format and other expectations.

-A Zoe contract is a JavaScript file that can import other JavaScript code, including:
+A Zoe smart contract is a  JavaScript module that exports a `start` function and may import other code, including:

 * [@endo/harden](https://www.npmjs.com/package/@endo/harden): A package for recursively deep-freezing.
 * [@endo/nat](https://www.npmjs.com/package/@endo/nat): A package